 Candidates who are referred and wish to appeal against this decision should write to the Chair of the Competence, Accreditation and Examining Board, c/o the BMAS office, within four weeks with full details of the nature of his/her appeal.
 The Assessor(s) who made the original decision to refer the candidate will provide a written report to the Chair stating the basis on which the decision was made.

 The Chair together with one further member of the CAEB will consider, within four weeks:

 1. the details of the candidate’s appeal

 2. the written report of the Assessor(s)

 3. the candidate’s certificates of course attendance, and other relevant documents.

-The candidate will be informed of the Chairman’s decision in writing.
-His decision will be final and binding.
-Any comments concerning the process of assessment, as opposed to the assessment result, should be addressed to the Chairman of the BMAS.
+The candidate will be informed of the Chair’s decision in writing.
+This decision will be final and binding.
+Any comments concerning the process of assessment, as opposed to the assessment result, should be addressed to the President of the BMAS.